bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/not_defined.md

     foo.substring(1); // ReferenceError: foo is not defined

-The “foo” variable isn’t defined anywhere.
+The "foo” variable isn’t defined anywhere.
 It needs to be some string, so that the [`String.prototype.substring()`](../global_objects/string/substring) method will work.

     var foo = 'bar';
     foo.substring(1); // "ar"